nbatfai/PRoG/README.md

 ## How to contribute
 Do you like to play electronic games?
 Are you an expert in any of the games?
 Then, you may contribute your knowledge here.
 This page helps you to get start building the phylogenetic tree of video games.
+We have also made a [video](https://youtu.be/XK592sUJrqY) that shows the process of building building the phylogenetic tree.

 ### "Gamer Experience" trees
 At the moment, we focus on constructing such a graph.